maharmstone/btrfs/README.md

 see the file LICENCE for more info.
 You are encouraged to play about with the source code as you will, and I'd appreciate a note (mark@harmstone.com) if you come up with anything nifty.
-On top of that, I'm open to relicensing the code if you've a burning desire to use it on a GPL or commercial project, or what have you - drop me a line and we'll talk.
+On top of that, I'm open to relicensing the code if you have a burning desire to use it on a GPL or commercial project, or what have you - drop me a line and we'll talk.

-See at the end of this document for copyright details of third-party code that's included here.
+See at the end of this document for copyright details of the third-party code that's included here.

 Donations